rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 Some Azure services are zone-redundant by default, some can be configured to span multiple Availability Zones, and others can be zonal - deployed to a specific zone.

-**The configuration of zone redundancy will be an essential aspect of your architectural considerations and a fundamental component of highly-available applications.**
+*IMPORTANT - The configuration of zone redundancy will be an essential aspect of your architectural considerations and a fundamental component of highly-available applications.*

 ![Availability Zones](Images/availability-zones.png)

 #### Final picture

-Considering Geographies, Regions, and Availability Zones, we see that we can achieve very high levels of resiliency.
-With a zone-redundant topology in the primary region and presence in a paired region, we can protect our application(s) from a wide variety of outages.
+By consciously designing our topology to use Geographies, Regions, and Availability Zones, we can achieve very high levels of resiliency.
+With a zone-redundant topology in the primary region and presence in a paired location, we can protect our application(s) from various outages.
 But bear in mind that such solutions come at a cost - not only resource price but also the cost of significantly increased complexity.

 ![Regions and Availability Zones Combined](Images/availability-zones-region-geography.png)